-- (C) When using eye drops, optometrists and assistants shall not permit the bottle tip to come into direct contact with the patient's tears or conjunctiva.
-If the tip touches the patient, the bottle shall be discarded. - (D) Optometrists and staff shall follow employer-established policies and procedures for routine and targeted cleaning of environmental surfaces as indicated by the service-delivery setting, the level of patient contact, and degree of soiling. - (E) Optometrists and staff shall clean and disinfect surfaces that are likely to be contaminated with pathogens, especially those in close proximity to the patient and frequently touched surfaces in the patient care environment. - (c) Optometrists and staff shall comply with all minimum standards for infection control practices issued by local, state, and federal governmental agencies in response to emergency health and safety situations.
+- (C) When using eye drops, optometrist and assistants shall not permit the bottle tip should not to come into direct contact with the patient's tears or conjunctiva.
+If the tip touches the patient, the bottle shall should be discarded. - (D) The oOptometrists, assistants and staff shall follow employer-established policies and procedures for routine and targeted cleaning of environmental surfaces as indicated by the service-delivery setting, the level of patient contact, and degree of soiling. - (E) The oOptometrists, assistants, and staff shall clean and disinfect surfaces that are likely to be contaminated with pathogens, especially those in close proximity to the patient and frequently touched surfaces in the patient care environment. - (c) The oOptometrists and staff Practitioners shall comply with all minimum standards for infection control practices issued by and comply with local, state, or and federal governmental agencies recommendations, issued in response to an emergency health and safety situations.